lets00/lets00/README.md

 # $ whoami

-I'm a professor at IFPE(Federal Institute of Pernambuco)-Garanhuns and System developer for love.
+I'm a lecturer at IFPE(Federal Institute of Pernambuco)-Garanhuns and System developer for love.
 In my free time I like to study new techs, play acoustic guitar and drink beer with friends.

 ## I like working with these technologies 🛠